gold-silver-copper/egui_ratatui/README.md

 Previously this repo was called 'ratatatui_egui_wasm' and the crate was called 'ratframe' , I decided to rename it to egui_ratatui for clarity and discoverability , please see the PRE-RENAME branch for the last version of ratframe.

+Warning: seems theres currently a weird bug with high DPI displays that can break the render a bit.
+This bug is also pushing me to remove the internal use of the Label widget for wrapping the text layout.
+Will do that soon enough.